pionere/devilutionX/docs/installing.md

 **Requires RetroFW 2.0+.**

-- Copy [devilutionx-retrofw.opk](https://github.com/diasurgical/devilutionX/releases/latest/download/devilutionx-retrofw.opk) to the apps directory.
+- Copy the OPK file to the apps directory.
 - Copy the MPQ files to `~/.local/share/diasurgical/devilution`

 `~` is your home directory, `/home/retrofw` by default.